Portrait of Ayman Tibi

 International Trade · Development · Industrial Policy · Geoeconomics

 I am a PhD candidate in Economics at the University of Mannheim.
-My research interests are in development economics, international trade, industrial policy, and geoeconomics.
+My research interests are in development economics, international economics, industrial policy, and geoeconomics

-I am particularly interested in how economic policies shape development outcomes and firm behavior in developing countries and the EU.
+I am particularly interested in how economic policies shape development outcomes and firm behavior in developing countries.

 Recent/Upcoming Conferences and Events